 An additional cost of consumerism is that more and more people are becoming trapped on a vicious cycle.
 They are working increasingly long hours to earn more money to buy more things, which ultimately aren’t making them feel any happier.
 By demanding less and renouncing the materialistic society we would not have to work nearly as hard and so would have more time to enjoy life and more freedom to be happy.

-Have a question for Rowland?
-Ask or leave a comment below!
+Have a question for Rowland or want to leave a comment?
+Click here.